Ex-sanitarium started by Garry Trudeau ancestor up for sale

+Saranac Lake native and Pulitzer winner Garry Trudeau offered to make posters for the winter carnival to sell to raise funds.
+Frequently, they showcase Doonesbury stoner Zonker who strikes a poetic pose in the ... more

 SARANAC LAKE, N.Y.
-(AP) — A late 19th-century former sanitarium that made the Adirondack village of Saranac Lake famous for curing tuberculosis is up for sale.
+(AP) — A former sanitarium from the 19th century that made the Adirondack village of Saranac Lake famous for curing tuberculosis is up for sale.

-The Adirondack Daily Enterprise reports that a Lake Placid real estate firm has announced that the 64-acre former Trudeau Sanatorium is listed for $6.5 million and will be auctioned on Sept.
+The Adirondack Daily Enterprise reports that the 64-acre former Trudeau Sanatorium is listed for $6.5 million and will be auctioned on Sept.
 25.

 The 29-building property is currently owned by the American Management Association, a New York City-based executive training firm that purchased the site after it closed in the 1950s.